Yoshua Bengio: Views on AI

+In September 2026, Bengio compared the current state of AI safety to the onset of the COVID-19 pandemic, when governments saw the need to act quickly to protect the public.

 Awards and honours

 In 2017, Bengio was named an Officer of the Order of Canada.
 The same year, he was nominated Fellow of the Royal Society of Canada and received the Marie-Victorin Quebec Prize.
 Together with Geoffrey Hinton and Yann LeCun, Bengio won the 2018 Turing Award.

 In 2020, he was elected a Fellow of the Royal Society.
 In 2022, he received the Princess of Asturias Award in the category "Scientific Research" with his peers LeCun, Hinton and Demis Hassabis.
 In 2023, Bengio was appointed Knight of the Legion of Honour, France's highest order of merit.

-In August 2023, he was appointed to a United Nations scientific advisory council on technological advances.

-He was recognized as a 2023 ACM Fellow.
+In August 2023, Bengio was appointed to a United Nations scientific advisory council on technological advances.
+He was also recognized as a 2023 ACM Fellow.

-In 2024, TIME Magazine included Bengio in its yearly list of the 100 most influential people globally.
+In 2024, Time magazine included Bengio in its yearly list of the 100 most influential people globally.
 In the same year, he was awarded VinFuture Prize's grand prize along with Hinton, LeCun, Jen-Hsun Huang and Fei-Fei Li for pioneering advancements in neural networks and deep learning algorithms.

-In 2025 he was awarded the Queen Elizabeth Prize for Engineering jointly with Bill Dally, Hinton, John Hopfield, Yann LeCun, Huang and Fei-Fei Li.

-In 2025, he was a recipient of an honorary doctorate from McGill University.

-In 2025, he was made an Officer of the National Order of Quebec.
+In 2025, Bengio was awarded the Queen Elizabeth Prize for Engineering jointly with Bill Dally, Hinton, John Hopfield, Yann LeCun, Huang and Fei-Fei Li.
+That same year, he was a recipient of an honorary doctorate from McGill University, and he was made an Officer of the National Order of Quebec.